-recently developed extension that addresses these limitations by allowing action selection to condition on previous observations.
-However, it assumes a static state and thus cannot model the dynamics of POMDP across timesteps.
+Adaptive submodularity [Golovin and Krause, 2011] is a recently developed extension that addresses these limitations by allowing action selection to condition on previous observations.
+However, it assumes a static state and thus cannot model the dynamics of a POMDP across timesteps.
 Therefore, in a POMDP, adaptive submodularity is only applicable within a timestep, during which state does not change but the agent can sequentially add sensors to a set.
-In principle, adaptive submodularity could enable this intra-timestep sequential process to be adaptive, i.e., the choice of later sensors could condition on the observation generated by earlier sensors.
+In principle, adaptive submodularity could enable this intra-timestep sequential process to be adaptive, i.e., the choice of later sensors could condition on the observations generated by earlier sensors.
 However, this is not possible in our setting because we assume that, due to computational costs, all sensors must be selected simultaneously.
 Consequently, our analysis considers only classic, non-adaptive submodularity.